Université Paris-Saclay Artificial Intelligence Informatics Master

 - There are one or two-year scholarships of 10 000 € per student per year.

-- Candidates selected for this grant will receive an email and instructions how to apply (they cannot apply directly).
+- Candidates selected for this grant will receive an email and instructions (they cannot apply directly).

 - Evaluation criteria: